ukaea/PROCESS/documentation/proc-pages/development/standards.md

 ### Switches

 Switches should start with the `i_` prefix in their name, be of integer type and should be indexed from 0.
-Switches should by their nature not override other switches.

 ### Constants